NERVE FIBERS IN YOUR SKIN CAN TELL A DEEPER STORY ABOUT YOUR HEALTH

 What is a synucleinopathy?

-What causes synucleinopathy?
+What causes synucleinopathies?

-It is not clear why the abnormal form of a protein called alpha-synuclein accumulates in nerve cells of certain individuals (and not in others).
+It is not clear why the abnormal form of a naturally occurring protein called alpha-synuclein accumulates in nerve cells of certain individuals (and not in others).
 However, it is understood that the presence of abnormal alpha-synuclein in nerve cells results in gradual deterioration of important nervous system functions.

 How is synucleinopathy diagnosed?

-Why should I be tested for synucleinopathy?
+Why should I be tested for synucleinopathies?

 What is small fiber neuropathy (SFN)?

-The human body contains nerves of various sizes, ranging from small fibers that can sense pain, pressure and temperature to large fibers that assist in our sense of balance.
+The human body contains nerves of various sizes, ranging from small fibers that can sense pain, pressure, and temperature to large fibers that assist in our sense of balance.
 When the small, unmyelinated nerve fibers that convey temperature and pain are damaged, small fiber neuropathy (SFN) develops.
-Damage to the small nerve fibers can result in the experience of pain, numbness, burning and other abnormal sensations.
+Damage to the small nerve fibers can result in the experience of pain, numbness, burning, and other abnormal sensations.

 What causes small fiber neuropathy (SFN)?